No. 2 Purdue hosts Michigan following Edey’s 30-point game - WTOP News

 West Lafayette, Indiana; Tuesday, 9 p.m.
 EST

-BOTTOM LINE: No. 2 Purdue takes on the Michigan Wolverines after Zach Edey scored 30 points in Purdue’s 84-70 victory against the Iowa Hawkeyes.
+BOTTOM LINE: No. 2 Purdue hosts the Michigan Wolverines after Zach Edey scored 30 points in Purdue’s 84-70 victory over the Iowa Hawkeyes.

-The Boilermakers have gone 9-0 at home.
+The Boilermakers are 9-0 in home games.
 Purdue ranks eighth in college basketball with 18.8 assists per game led by Braden Smith averaging 7.2.

-The Wolverines are 2-5 in Big Ten play.
-Michigan averages 12.4 turnovers per game and is 3-1 when committing fewer turnovers than opponents.
+The Wolverines have gone 2-5 against Big Ten opponents.
+Michigan is 3-1 when it has fewer turnovers than its opponents and averages 12.4 turnovers per game.

-The Boilermakers and Wolverines square off Tuesday for the first time in conference play this season.
+The Boilermakers and Wolverines face off Tuesday for the first time in conference play this season.

-Dug McDaniel is scoring 17.4 points per game with 3.9 rebounds and 5.1 assists for the Wolverines.
-Olivier Nkamhoua is averaging 17.1 points and 7.6 rebounds while shooting 50.7% over the past 10 games for Michigan.
+Dug McDaniel is averaging 17.4 points and 5.1 assists for the Wolverines.
+Terrance Williams II is averaging 2.5 made 3-pointers over the last 10 games for Michigan.

 LAST 10 GAMES: Boilermakers: 9-1, averaging 85.2 points, 40.5 rebounds, 19.9 assists, 6.2 steals and 3.5 blocks per game while shooting 48.9% from the field.
 Their opponents have averaged 71.3 points per game.